Choose a type of provider

 In a California hospital, what are your rights when it comes to quality of care?

 California and federal laws give hospital patients many rights.
-Hospitals must notify patients of these rights by giving them a handout and/or posting these rights throughout the hospital.
-Some of the rights related to quality include:
+Hospitals must notify patients of these rights by giving them a handout and posting them throughout the hospital.
+Some of your rights related to quality include:

 • The right to receive care in a safe setting